GabrielSlima/blog/articles/clean-code-clean-classes.md

         working together as a logical whole.
     </p>
     <p>
-        High cohesion makes the code simpler because we have classes with fewer behaviors and therefore reducing the complexity (increases the readability) and it also helps to create low coupling objects (increases the maintainability).
+        High cohesion makes the code simpler because we have "specialist" classes with fewer behaviors and therefore reducing the complexity (increases the readability) and it also helps to create low coupling objects (increases the maintainability).
     </p>
     <h4>Dealing with ploriferation of instance variables</h4>